syncfusion-content/maui-docs/MAUI/ListView/emptyview.md

 ## Display a templated custom type when ListView has no items

-The [EmptyView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_EmptyView) can be set to a custom type, which is used to display when the `ItemsSource` is null, or when the collection specified by the `ItemsSource` property is null or empty.
-The appearance of the `EmptyView` can be customized by using the [EmptyViewTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_EmptyViewTemplate).
+The `EmptyView` can be set to a custom type, which is used to display when the `ItemsSource` is null, or when the collection specified by the `ItemsSource` property is null or empty.
+The appearance of the `EmptyView` can be customized by using the `EmptyViewTemplate`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}